programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 conda activate extract-pages
 ```

+To exit an environment, run `source deactivate` on macOS/Linux or `deactivate` on Windows.
+But make sure to stay in the `extract-pages` environment for the duration of the lesson!

-### Install the Packages
+### Install Conda Packages

 We can use `conda` to install our first couple of packages.
 All the other required packages (gzip, json, os, sys, and time) are part of the [standard Python library](https://docs.python.org/3/library/).
 Note how we need to specify a channel in some cases.
+You can search for packages on [Anaconda Cloud](https://anaconda.org/).

 ```bash